Wildlife & Rodent Control Services in Stratford, CT

 Soffit, Fascia & Roofline Damage

-Squirrels often chew soffits, fascia boards, roof edges, and attic vent systems while attempting to enter attic spaces.
+Squirrels often chew soffits, fascia boards, roof edges, trim, and attic vent systems while attempting to enter attic spaces.
+Once they create an opening, the damaged area may continue to function as an active wildlife entry point unless it is repaired and reinforced properly.

-Many Stratford homes require both squirrel removal and structural reinforcement work to help reduce recurring attic invasions.
+Many Stratford homes require both squirrel removal and structural exclusion work to help reduce recurring attic invasions.
+This may include screening vents, repairing soffit damage, reinforcing vulnerable corners, and identifying other nearby roofline gaps that could become future access points.

 Woodchuck Removal in Stratford, CT